How To Make An Ombre Easter Basket Cake

 NOTE: You will need 50 blossoms in 3 different colors of fondant (150 total) to complete this project

 Start by dividing one pound of white fondant into 3 portions.
 Tint the portions with yellow food coloring so that you have 3 varying shades of yellow.
 On a surface covered lightly with powdered sugar, roll a small portion of fondant very thin, 1/8" or so.
 (Keep any fondant not in use enclosed inside the bucket so that it doesn't dry out).
-Use the two largest blossom cutters to cut blossoms from the fondant and place them on the white foam pad.
+Use a medium and small blossom cutter to cut blossoms from the fondant and place them on the white foam pad.

 Next, use the Ball Modeling tool to gently rub each petal of the blossoms to thin the edges and give them their delicate look.